- Warnings & Disclaimers

 - 2 longer screws to attach frame to PCBA

-- 4 short screws to mount EVGA DA0099 interface board onto frame
+- 4 short screws to mount EVGA DA0099 interface board onto the frame

 - 8-pin interface interconnect cable